The Artists at the World’s Edge

 • Since leaving New Zealand in 2012, Bryony has come back to tour for Chamber Music New Zealand, perform in projects with the APO, NZSO and CSO, as well as perform and teach at the Akaroa International Music Festival and her alma mater, Rangi Ruru Girls’ School.
 With fellow Kiwi Julian Van Mellaerts and pianist James Baillieu, Bryony recorded Three Songs for Voice, Viola & Piano by Frank Bridge for Champs Hill.

 Bryony is the violist of the Marmen Quartet, winners of the Banff and Bordeaux International String Quartet Competitions.
 Concert highlights include the BBC Proms, Berlin Philharmonie, and Wigmore Hall, and biennale appearances in Amsterdam, Barcelona and Lisbon.
 They made their Australian debut last year, with performances at ANAM Quartetthaus in Melbourne and were the 2021-23 Peak Fellowship Ensemble in Residence at Southern Methodist University in Dallas, Texas.
-In October, their recording of Ligeti and Bartok quartets will be released on BIS Records.
+In December, their recording of Ligeti and Bartok quartets will be released on BIS Records.

 Serenity Thurlow